CHOMPS2025/chomps.github.io/index.md

 <h2 class="blackpar_title" id="overview">Overview</h2>
 <hr  style="color: rgb(212, 110, 0);">
-<p> The aim of the CHOMPS workshop is to find ways to mitigate one of major the hurdles that currently prevent the adoption of Large Language Models in real-world scenarios: namely, their tendency to hallucinate, i.e., produce unsupported and unverifiable text that sounds deceptively plausible.</p>
+<p> Despite rapid advances, LLMs continue to <i>"make things up"</i>: a phenomenon that manifests as hallucination, confabulation, and overgeneration.
+That is, produce unsupported and unverifiable text that sounds deceptively plausible.
+These outputs pose real risks in settings where accuracy and accountability are non-negotiable, including healthcare, legal systems, and education.
+The aim of the CHOMPS workshop is to find ways to mitigate one of major the hurdles that currently prevent the adoption of Large Language Models in real-world scenarios: namely, their tendency to hallucinate, i.e., produce unsupported and unverifiable text that sounds deceptively plausible.</p>
 <br>
 <!-- Call for Papers -->
 <h2 class="blackpar_title" id="call_for_papers">Call for Papers</h2>